cg219/artbymente-deno-api/README.md

 # artbymente-deno-api
-Artbymente API built on Deno
+Artbymente API built on Deno for Deno Deploy

 Set Environemtn Variables for (Use `dotenv` for local development):
 - CONTENTFUL_SPACE